Washington University School of Medicine Policy for Student Promotion and Appeals

 Students for whom this policy applies include students enrolled in any phase of the Gateway Curriculum and students enrolled in dual and joint degree programs currently participating in the Gateway Curriculum.

-The CAP is charged with the ratification of all competency decisions and promotion recommendations, which include the following:
+The CAP is charged with the ratification of all competency decisions, promotion recommendations, and competency committee recommendations for inclusion of information in the Medical Student Performance Evaluation (MSPE) letter which include the following:

-Students will be notified of competency decisions and promotion recommendations 10 days prior to the CAP meeting in which those recommendations will be discussed.
-Students may present themselves at the CAP, in person or in writing, to be heard on any of the following:
+Students will be notified of competency decisions and promotion recommendations 10 days prior to the CAP meeting in which those recommendations will be discussed in order to support a student’s ability to present themselves at the CAP, in person or in writing, to be heard on any of the following:

-Following the review and consideration of the CCC's evidence and the student’s information, when provided, the CAP will take one of the following actions:
+Following the review and consideration of the competency committee’s evidence and the student’s information, when appropriate as described above, the CAP will take one of the following actions:

-• Remand back to the CCC for further review
+- Remand back to the competency committee for further review

-• Overturn the decision of the CCC if the CAP perceives an inability for the original committee to make an unbiased recommendation
+- Overturn the decision of the competency committee if the CAP perceives an inability for the original committee to make an unbiased recommendation

 The scope of all appeals shall be limited to (i) bias and/or failure to follow the standard processes used for reviewing evidence and competency determination that materially affected the outcome; and/or (ii) new information or evidence exists that was not reasonably available at the time of the decision and that could affect the outcome of the decision.